-LED/Connector Description Activity LED Yellow LED indicates network activity.
+LED/Connector Description Activity LED Green LED that indicates network activity.
 This is the upper LED on the LAN connector (i.e., toward the upper memory sockets).
-Off No current network transmit or receive activity On (solid) Indicates a valid link established, but no network activity.
+Off Indicates there is no current network transmit or receive activity.
 On (flashing) Indicates network transmit or receive activity.
-Speed LED Green/Orange bi-color LED identifies the connection speed.
+Speed LED Green LED which identifies the connection speed.
 This is the lower LED on the LAN connector (i.e., toward the edge connectors).
-Off Indicates a valid link at 10-Mb/s.
-On (orange) Indicates a valid link at 100-Mb/s.
-On (green) Indicates a valid link at 1000-Mb/s or 1-Gb/s.
+Off Indicates a valid link at 1000-Mb/s.
+Green Indicates a valid link at 100-Mb/s.
+RJ-45 Network Connector The RJ-45 network connector requires a category 5 (CAT5) unshielded twisted-pair (UTP) 2-pair cable for a 100-Mb/s network connection or a category 3 (CAT3) or higher UTP 2-pair cable for a 10-Mb/s network connection.
+A category 5e (CAT5e) or higher UTP 2-pair cable is recommended for a 1000-Mb/s (Gigabit) network connection